The-AI-Alliance/trust-safety-user-guide/docs/references.markdown

 Sustainability benchmarks, e.g., for estimating carbon consumption.
 An example of an evaluator that isn’t focused on safety in our definition of the term.

+### International AI Safety Report 2025

+The [International AI Safety Report 2025](https://www.gov.uk/government/publications/international-ai-safety-report-2025){:target="iaisr-2025"} is a report on the state of advanced AI capabilities and risks.
+Written by 100 AI experts including representatives nominated by 33 countries and intergovernmental organizations, it is the latest annual update to this report that has been published for several years.
+The 2025 report was published January 29, 2025, just before the [Artificial Intelligence Action Summit](https://www.elysee.fr/en/sommet-pour-l-action-sur-l-ia){:target="aias"}, February 10 and 11, 2025, in Paris.

 ### Meta

 [Meta’s Responsible Use Guide](https://llama.meta.com/responsible-use-guide/){:target="meta-responsible-ug"}